Overview

 It is in our experience that most banks will not lend to a Bare Trust with individual Trustees.

-What happens when all of the Members of a Self-Managed Superannuation Fund have died?
+What happens when all of the Members of a SMSF have died?

 Care should be taken when distributing a deceased Member's share of a SMSF because there are different taxation consequences attached to different distributions.